Omaam/astrobucket/README.md

 # Usage

-When you first request this query, `astrobucket` automatically run xselect and return data as `astropy.table.Table` object.
+When you first request a query, `astrobucket` automatically run xselect and return data as `astropy.table.Table` object.
 After that, everytime you request the same query, `astrobucket` return cache stored in `~/.astrobucket/cache`.